Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Introduction

 \section{Introduction}

-Given $2\cdot n$ agents, each having preferences with regard to how suitable the other agents are as potential partners, the \SR problem asks to find a matching, i.e., a set of disjoint pairs of the agents, without inducing a \emph{blocking pair}.
+Given $2n$ agents, each having preferences with regard to how suitable the other agents are as potential partners, the \SR problem is to decide whether there exists a matching, i.e., a set of disjoint pairs of the agents, without inducing a \emph{blocking pair}.
 A blocking pair consists of two agents that are not matched to each other but prefer to be with each other rather than with their assigned partners.
 A matching without blocking pairs is called a \emph{stable matching}.

-\SR was introduced by \citet{GaleShapley1962} in the 1960's and has been studied extensively since then~\cite{Knuth1997,Irving1985,Ronn1990,RothSotomayor1990,IrvingManlove2002}.
+\SR was introduced by \citet{GaleShapley1962} in the 1960's and has been studied extensively since then~\cite{Knuth1997,Irving1985,Ronn1990,RothSotomayor1990,IrvingManlove2002,IwamaMiyazaki2008}.
 While it is quite straightforward to see that stable matchings may not always exist, it is not trivial to see whether an existing stable matching can be found in polynomial time, even when the input preference orders are \emph{complete} and \emph{do not contain ties} (i.e., each agent can be a potential partner to each other agent, and no two agents are considered to be equally suitable as a partner).
-For the case without ties, \citet{Irving1985} and \citet{GusfieldIrving1989} provided $O(n^2)$-time algorithms to decide the existence of a stable matching and to find one if it exists for complete preferences and for incomplete preferences, respectively.
-Deciding whether a given instance admits a stable matching is NP-complete~\cite{Ronn1990} when the given preferences may have ties.
+For the case without ties, \citet{Irving1985} and \citet{GusfieldIrving1989} provided $O(n^2)$-time algorithms to decide the existence of a stable matching and to find one if it exists---for complete preferences and for incomplete preferences, respectively.
+Deciding whether a given instance admits a stable matching is NP-complete~\cite{Ronn1990} when the given preferences are complete but may contain ties.